 Composting is awesome!
 That might sound a little nerdy, but let’s use an apple as an example.

-You pick an apple from the tree, you eat the apple down to the core, you put the core in your compost pile which turns into a nutrient rich soil that you can use to grow more apple tree!
+You pick an apple from the tree, you eat the apple down to the core, and you put the core in your compost pile which turns into a nutrient rich soil that you can use to grow more apple trees!

 I believe we call this the CIRCLE OF LIFEEE!
 Thanks Lion King!

 The average US household produces 650 lbs of organic trash a year, but most of that is landfilled.
 In fact, 60% of our landfills are full of organic matter.